 All admission records will be kept by the school.
 A hard copy file will be kept in individual student files, with a soft copy kept in the school management system.
 Forms and information will be transferred to other areas of the school as applicable.
 When a student transfers to another school, a complete report including all the student’s relevant information will be sent to their new school.
-A copy of the register of enrolments will be stored off-site and updated every term.
-The register of enrolments will be retained for a period of 5 years before it is archived.
+A copy of the register of enrollments will be stored off-site and updated every term.
+The register of enrollments will be retained for a period of 5 years before it is archived.

 All the laws, legislation, and regulations that are in force in Oman which are related to school enrollment will be complied.